blueokanna/ChatGLM-Java-SDK/README.md

 ```
 public class Main{
     public static void main(String[] args) {
-        String apiKeyss = "Your_API_Key"; //Replace the API Key with your own
+        String apiKeyss = "Your_API_Key"; //Replace your own API key,You can find it from https://open.bigmodel.cn/usercenter/apikeys

         Scanner scan = new Scanner(System.in); //Entering Content with Scanner
         while (scan.hasNext()) {